-- a) Planning the meetings of the Board of Trustees for the calendar year - b) Determining and preparing the meeting agendas - c) Decisions regarding insured events and applications to the Board of Trustees.
-Decisions establishing a precedent are submitted to the full Board of Trustees for a decision
+- a) Planning the meetings of the Board of Trustees for the calendar year - b) Determining and preparing the meeting agendas - c) Assignment of tasks to the Board of Trustees and Executive Board - d) For decisions that cannot be postponed: Discussion and decision subject to subsequent approval by the Board of Trustees.
+This does not apply to purely operational decisions.